web-design-weekly/campaign-monitor-dashboard/README.txt

 Spend all day in your WordPress admin and also manage a Campaign Monitor email list?
 Well this plugin is designed to give you up to date feedback on your list stats.

 == Features ==
-* Basic Authentication
 * Total Subscribers / Unsubscribers
+* Stats for Today
+* Yesterday
+* This Week
+* This Month
-* Stats for Today, Yesterday, This Week, This Month, This Year
+* This Year

 == Installation ==
-1. Upload `campaign-monitor-dashboard.php` to the `/wp-content/plugins/` directory
+1. Upload this zip file to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Authenticate with Campaign Monitor API Key and List ID